openmultiplayer/web/frontend/docs/scripting/functions/NPC_MoveToPlayer.md

 ## Notes

 - NPCs will continuously follow the target player until stopped
-- The `updateDelayMS` parameter controls how often the NPC updates its target position
+- The `posCheckUpdateDelay` parameter controls how often the NPC updates its target position
-- Lower `updateDelayMS` values provide smoother following but use more resources
+- Lower `posCheckUpdateDelay` values provide smoother following but use more resources
 - The `autoRestart` parameter determines if following resumes after interruptions
 - NPCs will path-find around obstacles when possible
 - Following stops when the target player disconnects